javierdejuan/Asynchrounos-Python-backend/README.md

 ```
 Type a rqworker.service file and fill in it.
-The ´´´--path´´´ option is used to "include" the directory of your Python modules to solve dependencies.
+The ```--path``` option is used to "include" the directory of your Python modules to solve dependencies.
 In the other hand, the workingDirectory statement is the directory where the jobs are executed.